cig0/old_blog/coding-in-go-with-atom-in-gnulinux.md

-Go code with Atom editor on GNU+Linux
+Coding in Go with Atom editor on GNU+Linux

 Today I will be sharing a workaround I implemented to make third-party Go packages work with an standard Atom editor installation.